 The XFIFO requests service from the microcontroller by setting a bit in the ISTAx register, which causes an interrupt (XPR, XDU, XMR).
-The microcontroller can then read the status register STARx (XFW, XDOV), write data in the FIFO and it can change the transmit FIFO block size (EXMD.XFBS, for D-channel only) if required.
+The microcontroller can then read the status register STARx (XFW, XDOV), write data in the FIFO and it can change the transmit FIFO block size (EXMx.XFBS) if required.

-The instant of the initiation of a transmit pool ready (XPR) interrupt after different transmit control commands is listed in Table 19.
+The instant of the initiation of a transmit pool ready (XPR) interrupt after different transmit control commands is listed in Table 20.

-Table 19 XPR Interrupt (availability of XFIFOx) after XTF, XME Commands
+Table 20 XPR Interrupt (Availability of XFIFOx) After XTF, XME Commands